oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/reference/customer.md

 -----------------------------------

 As developer you have possibility to create association to sales lead and opportunity entities with some own customer entity.
-This option allow configure this relation and display special form type to choose or create customer from any allowed types of customer in application.
+This option allows to configure this relation and to display special form type to choose or create customer from any allowed types of customer in application.
-You can define customer icon image, choose grid and create form route data.
+You can define icon image, choose grid and create form route data.
-Customer info will shown on opportunity, lead view page and on entity edit page.
+Customer info will show on opportunity, lead view page and on entity edit page.

 Migration Extension
 -------------------

-For enable association you should create migration and add relation to opportunity and lead.
+To enable association you should create migration and add relation to opportunity and lead.
 For this we have two migration extensions - OpportunityExtension, LeadExtension.

 Migration example: